Your creative future starts here:

 You may not have a product ready, but you can still direct traffic to your site and start growing an email sign up list.
 When the time comes for your company to launch, it’ll be invaluable to have an audience to reach out to.
 Once again, you may choose to hire someone to take care of the marketing aspect of your business, but having the foundation knowledge can go a long way.

 These are the most important steps to success for you to become a successful designer, but of course, there is a lot to learn along the way.
-If you want to develop your skills, check out our range of online fashion courses.
+If you want to develop your skills, take a look at our upcoming summer 2021 short courses as well as our range of online courses to find out how they can help you.